krasimir/bit.js/README.md

 ```js
 require('bit.js');
 ```
+---

 ## API (well, not exactly ...)

 There is no initialization or calling a constructor.
 Once **Bit.js** is loaded it registers bunch of functions to `Function.prototype`.
 So the following functions are available on the fly.

 ### f.callWith(...args)

+`callWith` appends its parameters to the ones passed to the original function.

 ```js
 var whatsUp = function (a, b) {